rschristopher/rschristopher.github.io/src/criticisms/inequality.md

  range from definitely false to most likely false.
-It's difficult to find a reasonable scenario where inequality under a Bitcoin standard is as bad as it is under fiat.
+It's difficult to find a reasonable scenario where inequality under a Bitcoin standard continues as it is under fiat.
 However, we can steel-man this argument and explore the moral issues inequality would pose under a Bitcoin standard and what,